 Chickpeas are so versatile in vegetarian cuisine.
 I always keep dried chickpeas in the pantry that can be soaked overnight and simmered the following day but for those days when I am running out of time, canned chickpeas are terrific to keep in stock.
 This recipe uses my favourite Thai red curry paste (can be found in the Asian section of the supermarket), blended into a creamy curry with coconut milk, orange juice and smooth peanut butter.
 The combination is a taste sensation that you have to try to be believed.
 Received a thumbs up around my dinner table.
-Sweet Potato Chickpea Curry is adapted from the website of the popular Canadian Chef Michael Smith; he is certainly someone to look up to — standing tall at 6 foot 7 inches; he believes in creating a base for his recipes and invites the cook to create variations on his theme.
+Sweet Potato Chickpea Curry is from the website of the popular Canadian Chef Michael Smith; he is certainly someone to look up to — standing tall at 6 foot 7 inches; he believes in creating a base for his recipes and invites the cook to create variations on his theme.

 Sweet potatoes and chickpeas are the base to this recipe.

 The aromatics are a combination of chopped onions, garlic, grated ginger and Thai red curry paste.
 I used peanut butter but any other nut butter that you prefer will work well also.